LumiGauss: Relightable Gaussian Splatting in the Wild: Experiments

 \subsection{Limitations}

 We identify the following limitations of our approach.
 Notably, surface albedo and normals may attempt to simulate shadows in scenarios with hard and frequent shadows.
-This can pose challenges for shadow training, especially when shadows are visible in several training images, potentially hindering the accurate representation of undistorted surface normals.
+This can pose challenges for shadow training, especially when shadows are visible in several training images, potentially hindering the accurate representation of surface normals.
+Incorporating priors for environment light and shadowing could further enhance disentanglement and light transport modeling as presented in the concurrent NeuSky~\cite{gardner2023neusky}.
 While we assume diffuse albedo, valid for most outdoor cases, shadows can appear unnaturally on reflective surfaces such as windows.
 Separate background optimization could enhance the synthesis of scenes with extensive sky areas.
+Finally, our shadow modeling baked-in the spherical harmonics representations is non trivial to extend to dynamic applications, such as autonomous driving.